-B. W. Kernighan M. D. McIlroy at full-duplex.
+300-baud terminals: Such terminals include the GE Terminet 300 and most display terminals run with popular modems.
+These terminals generally have a speed switch which should be set at '300' (or '30' for 30 characters per second) and a half/full duplex switch which should be set at full-duplex.
 (This switch will often have to be changed since many other systems require half-duplex).
 When a connection is established, the system types 'login:'; you type your user name, followed by the 'return' key.
 If you have a password, the system asks for it and turns off the printer on the terminal so the password will not appear.
 After you have logged in, the 'return', 'new line', or 'linefeed' keys will give exactly the same results.

 1200- and 150-baud terminals: If there is a half/full duplex switch, set it at full-duplex.
 When you have established a data connection, the system types out a few garbage characters (the 'login:' message at the wrong speed).
-Depress the 'break' (or 'interrupt') key; this is a speedindependent signal to UNIX that a different speed terminal is in use.
+Depress the 'break' (or 'interrupt') key; this is a speed-independent signal to UNIX that a different speed terminal is in use.
 The system then will type 'login:,' this time at another speed.
 Continue depressing the break key until 'login:' appears in clear, then respond with your user name.
 From the TTY 37 terminal, and any other which has the 'newline' function (combined carriage return and linefeed), terminate each line you type with the 'new line' key, otherwise use the 'return' key.